 These coins are often handed to foreign guests visiting the U.S. as a sign of our welcoming spirit, symbolizing honorary membership in the process.
 Coins are gifts of choice, serving as meaningful mementos of the moment.
 Presidential coins are used to highlight shared values and ideals.
 They are handed out to those guarding Marine One and Air Force One, while former President Obama left them on the graves of deceased soldiers.
 Former President George W. Bush awarded coins to family members of soldiers killed in action.

 Presidential challenge coins honor the traditions of challenge and military service.
-They form a bond between Commanders in Chief and military personnel, reminding us of the ties between the armed forces and the President.
+They form a bond between the Commander in Chief and military personnel, reminding us of the ties between the armed forces and the President.
 They are a sign of importance and significance for recipients, serving as a commemoration of hard work, dedication, and sacrifice.

-Here at ChallengeCoins4Less.com, we understand the significance and value that comes with challenge coins.
+At ChallengeCoins4Less.com, we understand the significance and value that comes with challenge coins.
 We have the honor of supplying challenge coins to every U.S military branch, whether Army, Navy, Air Force, Marines, or Coast Guard.
 We also provide police and fire department coins, creating something that everyone can be proud of.

 Military challenge coins are some of our most popular products, and for good reason.
-We have over fifteen years of experience, and we craft the finest challenge coins that you can buy.
+We have nearly 20 years of experience, and we craft the finest challenge coins that you can buy.
 Your coins represent your service, as well as the men and women with whom you served.
 You can expect top-quality challenge coins, no matter the shape or size you can imagine.
 We make ordering easy, and we offer the best customer service on the market.
 We never charge for artwork or revisions, and we back everything we sell with our 100% Satisfaction Guarantee.